mapret/btrfs-r2f/README.md

 On Windows, symlinks cannot be created without administrator privileges by default.
 Therefore, symlinks are represented as shortcuts.
-This has the disadvantage that restored backups are not exactly equal to their original source, because shortcuts always end in .lnk, which is not shown in Windows Explorer, but becomes relevant when reading file names through a program.
+This has the disadvantage that restored backups are not exactly equal to their original source, because shortcuts always end in .lnk, which is not shown in Windows Explorer, but becomes relevant when reading file names programmatically.

 ## License